-Gareth Smith reviews award-winning writer Carys Davies’ latest novel, The Mission House.
+Gareth Smith reviews award-winning writer Carys Davies’ latest novel, The Mission House, which follows a middle-aged ex-librarian Hilary.

-When Hilary arrives in the town (a fictionalised version of Ootacamund in Tamil Nadu) on the railroad built by the British, he seems determined to capture a romanticised colonial past.
+In The Mission House when Hilary arrives in the town (a fictionalised version of Ootacamund in Tamil Nadu) on the railroad built by the British, he seems determined to capture a romanticised colonial past.
 He writes letters home to his sister, hires a local man to drive him to British-built sites and reads historical books about the town in its imposing Victorian library.
 Davies’ descriptions, with an eye for minimalist detail rather than florid description, capture the busy streets and vivid landscapes with ease, but in a manner that undermines, rather than confirms, Hilary’s subjective gaze.
-The town is not an escape from the ‘modern world’ but representative of it, as a multicultural, multi-faith community which, despite its provinciality, is connected to national and global cultures.
+The town is not an escape from the ‘modern world’ but representative of it, as a multicultural, multi-faith community that, despite its provinciality, is connected to national and global cultures.

 With several narrative twists and surprising moments, The Mission House is an effective and gripping exploration of tangled (dis)connections which, fittingly, leads both the reader and Hilary Byrd on a completely different journey than expected.